2025, 89th Legislature

 SB 2732, Cook: TxDOT must hold District-wide meetings.

-HB 5413, Hinojosa: Metropolitan Planning Organizations (MPO) must have the flexibility to designate ‘metropolitan lanes’ to optimize mobility through metropolitan areas.
+HB 5413, Hinojosa: TxDOT must have the flexibility to optimize roadways in urban areas.

 Transportation Advocacy Day, April 3, 2025

-Advocacy Day Prep meeting — listen to the audio and view the slides now!
+Advocacy Day Prep meeting — listen to the audio and view the slides.
 60 mins total.

 2023, 88th Legislature